sim-li/wordpress-realtime-wordcount/README.md

 * Schemas for our Kafka Events (e.g. AVRO https://www.confluent.de/blog/avro-kafka-data/)

 ### Running the project
-Do this:
+Do this [run scraping service last and with other services running if you don't wanna have to replay events]:
-* in project root: `docker-compose up -d`
+* in project root: `docker-compose up -d`, make sure containers are up and running (ZK & kafka)
 * \<start opening terminal tabs for each one of those; check that each one got its connection to Kafka\>
 * gradle bootRun -p ./bff
 * gradle bootRun -p ./textanalysis